Chaser324/7DRTS-ManifestDestiny/README.md

 Things I originally planned to do when I started that I eventually dropped.

 * Natives - Prepopulate some inner nodes on the map with units belonging to a Native American faction that isn't competing to win the game.
 * Seasons - A periodic cycling through spring/summer/fall/winter.
 During colder weather, traveling would be more difficult and food production reduced.
 * Nation Traits - Each playable faction has unique characteristics: move faster, produce units faster, stronger soldiers, etc. Considering that I didn't have time to properly balance things without these, I decided not to pursue them.
+* Rally Points & Automated Production - Tools to help the player manage their empire as it expands.
+As it stands, things can start to become a bit cumbersome with even just a handful of nodes to manage, and the AI actually has a bit of an unfair advantage because of it.

 ## Credits ##